CRL lead the way in carbon fibre strengthening

-Since 1996 we have designed and installed many CFRP composite strengthening schemes for reinforced concrete.
-We have also pioneered the use of ultra-high modulus plates to strengthen cast iron beams for Network Rail and Transport for London.
+Since 1996 we have designed and installed numerous CFRP composite strengthening schemes for reinforced concrete, stell and cast iron.
+CRL pioneered the use of ultra-high modulus plates to strengthen cast iron beams for Network Rail and London Underground (TfL).

-Over the last 20 years we have supported further research and development with UK Universities.
-We have also supported the development of the Technical Reports published by the Concrete Society (TR55 and TR57) on this subject.
+Over the last 20 years CRL have played a key role in developing the technique by supporting further research and development on this subject with UK Universities.
+We have also assisted with the development of standards and guidance documents for the design, installation and management of composite systems published by the Concrete Society as Technical Reports 55 & 57.

-CRL provide a design and installation service for FRP composite strengthening using pultruded plates and wrap systems.
-For further details please download the brochure.
+CRL provide the construction industry with a design and installation service for FRP composite strengthening using both pultruded plates and wrap systems using innovative strengthening techniques and materials which comply with current Eurocodes.